Despire/playground/tinycontainer/README.md

 3. Download the ubuntu docker image `docker pull ubuntu`

-4. Move the downloaded layer of the ubuntu image which can be found under `/var/lib/docker/overlay2/<some-hash>` and move its contents to the `./overlay/image` directory
+4. Move the downloaded layer of the ubuntu image which can be found under `/var/lib/docker/overlay2/<some-hash>/diff/` and move its contents to the `./overlay/image` directory

+    `cp -r /var/lib/docker/overlay2/<some-hash>/diff/* ./overlay/image`

 5. Build the program with `go build .`